ichandanarya/Loan-Eligibility-Prediction/README.md

 The objective of this project is to build a classification model that helps financial institutions decide whether to approve or reject a loan application.
 The model is trained using historical data of applicants and their loan status.
 ## 📁 Project Structure

-Loan-Eligibility-Prediction/
+Loan-Eligibility-Prediction

-├── Loan Eligibility Prediction.ipynb   # Jupyter Notebook with    EDA, preprocessing, and model building
+├── Loan Eligibility Prediction.ipynb

-├── README.md               # Project overview and instructions
+├── README.md

-├── dataset/                # Folder to store dataset (not uploaded here)
+├── dataset

    └── train.csv